minhan2k1/tow_ws/README.md

 robot_control package: contains 2 scripts which once run after demo_gazebo.launch has been executed will get the robot to sit or stand.

-copy package folders and run (in workspace's directory):
+copy package folders into src folder and run (in workspace's directory):

     catkin_make